Jason-Ting/MyQuantProjects/README.md

 # MyQuantProjects
-List of notebooks I created covering an array of quantitative tools, techniques and models I developed.
+List of notebooks covering an array of quantitative tools, techniques and models I developed.